dineshadigarla/locus/README.md

 ### Files and their description
 > <b>CommonUtil.java</b> is an Util file which has the calculate distance function and decode overline function <br/>
-> <b>MapServiceImpl.java</b> is a service class which takes origin, destination and returns the points which are 50m apart<br/>
+> <b>MapServiceImpl.java</b> is a service class which takes origin, destination and returns the points which are nearly 50m apart<br/>
 > <b>MapController.java</b> is an entrypoint controller
 ```
-There exists some points which are the point of curvature etc.
+There exists some extra points which are the point of curvature etc.
 ```

 ### Sample API